Who can be part of NYO-USA?

-NYO-USA tours to a different part of the world each year, following kick-off concerts at Purchase College and Carnegie Hall, the 2015 orchestra will travel to China for a five- or six-city tour.
-In 2014, NYO-USA will embark on a US tour to Tanglewood in Lenox, Massachusetts; An Appalachian Summer Festival in Boone, North Carolina; the Grant Park Music Festival in, Chicago, Illinois; the Grand Tetons Festival in Jackson, Wyoming; the Green Music Center at Sonoma State University in Rohnert Park, California; and Walt Disney Concert Hall in Los Angeles, California.
+NYO-USA tours to a different part of the world each year, following kick-off concerts at Purchase College and Carnegie Hall, the 2015 orchestra will travel to China for a seven-city tour.
+In 2014, NYO-USA embarked on a US tour to Tanglewood in Lenox, Massachusetts; An Appalachian Summer Festival in Boone, North Carolina; the Grant Park Music Festival in, Chicago, Illinois; the Grand Tetons Festival in Jackson, Wyoming; the Green Music Center at Sonoma State University in Rohnert Park, California; and Walt Disney Concert Hall in Los Angeles, California.
 The orchestra's inaugural tour in 2013 took NYO-USA to Russia and London.

 Will NYO-USA play at Carnegie Hall?